Work Life Balance Tips For Busy Students: How to Achieve The Perfect Blend of Business and Pleasure

 ● Make sure your goals are realistic.
 Don’t try to completely overhaul your life all at once.
 If you set goals you can’t achieve, when you aren’t able to accomplish them, you’ll start to feel like you’re failing.

 ● Prioritize your physical health.
-Get enough sleep, eat a well-balanced diet, stay hydrated, and give yourself time for physical activity or exercise.
+Get enough sleep, eat a nutritious diet, stay hydrated, and give yourself time for physical activity or exercise.
 It’s easy to forget to take care of your physical health when all of the work you have to do gets in the way, but a healthy body leads to a healthy mind.
 If your body doesn’t have the right fuel and energy it needs to carry you through your day, you’re not going to be able to keep up with an ideal balance.

 ● Reward yourself.
 Make sure you acknowledge yourself when you’ve done a good job or have been productive.
 Give yourself rewards for sticking to your schedule, or for accomplishing those major tasks.
 This helps you encourage yourself to continue on the right path and stick to that schedule or plan.